-The Fisher 8580 or Control-Disk valve shall be accessible with sufficient room for the actuator, pneumatic connections, any other components of the final control element.
+The Fisher GX control valve and actuator shall be accessible with sufficient room for the actuator, pneumatic connections, and any other components of the final control element.
 Provisions shall be made to allow for manual proof testing.

 Pneumatic piping to the actuator shall be kept as short and straight as possible to minimize the airflow restrictions and potential clogging.
 Long or kinked pneumatic tubes may also increase the valve closure time.